adunning/adunning.github.io/_posts/2019-01-28-transcribing-medieval-manuscripts-tei.md

 If you need software for working with TEI, see my page on [getting started with TEI and Atom](../getting-started-editing-tei-xml-atom). [*Digital Editing of Medieval Texts: A Textbook*](https://www.digitalmanuscripts.eu/digital-editing-of-medieval-texts-a-textbook/) introduces TEI for all aspects of editing manuscripts.
 For a general introduction to TEI, see [*What is the Text Encoding Initiative?*](https://books.openedition.org/oep/426)

 Most of these illustrations are from my edition of the *Miracles of St Frideswide* ([Oxford, Bodleian Library, MS Digby 177](https://www.flickr.com/photos/adunning/albums/72157699745242551)) for the [Digital Latin Library](https://digitallatin.org).

+I follow the simple rule of taking account of every mark on the page, including the original punctuation, and adding TEI tags to show my interpretation -- for example, using a tag to mark a phrase as a quotation instead of adding quotation marks.
+This principle makes it far easier to verify work and adjust it to the needs of different readers.

 ## Finding the right character